Play-To-Earn-Currency/no_more_room_in_hell/README.md

 Necessary to have a FastDL system setup you can check [here](https://forums.alliedmods.net/showthread.php?p=1225670) a simple tutorial

-Everthing should works now, you can edit your database table ``nmrih_skins`` to handle player skins
+Everthing should work now, you can edit your database table ``nmrih_skins`` to handle player skins

 If you need the entire skin source for generating your own NMRIH server, you should take a look in the PTE NMRIH official discord server

+## Web Skin
+A template website for running a skin selector

 # Recomendations
 - [Anti Server Lag Exploits](https://forums.alliedmods.net/showthread.php?p=2788390)